psycopg/psycopg2/doc/usage.rst

     # Connect to an existing database
     >>> conn = psycopg2.connect("dbname=test user=postgres")

-    # Open a curstor to perform database operations
+    # Open a cursor to perform database operations
     >>> cur = conn.cursor()

     # Execute a command: this creates a new table